 - Programme Steering committee This group meets face to face at least once a year and will be responsible for: overseeing the whole programme grant (of which this trial is one component); monitoring progress of the constituent parts of the programme; ensuring scientific quality and clinical relevance; and adherence to ethics and research governance.
-All key programme grant collaborators will attend namely Professor Angela Harden, Dr Bethan Hatherall, Professor Christine McCourt, Ms Meg Wiggins, Professor Sandra Eldridge, and Miss Rachael Hunter.
+All key programme grant collaborators will attend namely Professor Angela Harden, Dr Bethan Hatherall, Professor Christine McCourt, Ms Meg Wiggins, Mr Thomas Hamborg, and Miss Rachael Hunter.
 A range of independent experts who are not directly involved in the programme grant, will sit on this committee.
-These include: Professor Pat Hoddinott (Chair in Primary Care at Stirling University, with a particular interest in maternal and infant health) to chair the group and Oliver Rivero-Arias (health economist at the NPEU at Oxford University), Dr Liz Allen (medical statistician at the London School of Hygiene and Tropical Medicine, who specialises in the design and analysis of cluster randomised controlled trials), Kathryn Gutteridge (Consultant Midwife at Sandwell and West Birmingham NHS Trust) and Jenny McTiernan (PPI representative) as independent members. - Trial Steering Committee (TSC) and Data Monitoring Committee (DMC) This trial will also have its own Trial Steering Committee.
+These include: Professor Pat Hoddinott (Chair in Primary Care at Stirling University, with a particular interest in maternal and infant health) to chair the group and Oliver Rivero-Arias (health economist at the NPEU at Oxford University), Dr Liz Allen (medical statistician at the London School of Hygiene and Tropical Medicine, who specialises in the design and analysis of cluster randomised controlled trials), Kathryn Gutteridge (Consultant Midwife at Sandwell and West Birmingham NHS Trust) and Jenny Watkins (PPI representative) as independent members. - Trial Steering Committee (TSC) and Data Monitoring Committee (DMC) This trial will also have its own Trial Steering Committee.
 This group will meet at least once per year during the trial period.
 This will be responsible for overseeing the trial, ensuring scientific quality and clinical relevance, and adherence to ethics and research governance.
 The CI, trial statistician, trial manager and lead research fellow will attend this committee, as well as at least three independent members with relevant expertise who are not directly involved in the trial.
 The independent members will include a chair with relevant expertise, a statistician and an economist.
 There will also be a PPI member.
-At its first meeting, which will be held prior to the start of recruitment to the trial, the committee will decide whether a separate DMC is needed and if not, approve arrangements for any necessary monitoring and reporting of interim data. - Co-investigators group (Programme management group) this will be chaired by Professor Harden (CI) and will bring together all the academic co-applicants as well as our trial/service managers and lay co-applicants.
-This group will meet face to face three times a year and will be responsible for overseeing the operational implementation of the programme grant (of which this study is one component), monitoring progress and adherence to the protocol.
+At its first meeting, the committee decided a separate DMC was not needed and approved arrangements for any necessary monitoring and reporting of interim data.
+Following the pause of recruitment due to the Covid pandemic, the TSC suggested that at the point of unpausing recruitment a DMC should be available for the remainder of the study.
+A DMC has now been established. - Trial Management Group this group, chaired by Professor Harden, will include lead coinvestigators, researchers, and research midwives/local Pls dealing with the day-to-day running of the trial.
+It will meet monthly.
+This group will be responsible for overseeing the operational implementation of the trial and will monitor progress and adherence to the protocol.
 The group will also monitor scientific quality and clinical relevance, and adherence to ethics and research governance and will act as appropriate to remedy any difficulties.
-Members of the Trial Management Group (see below) will attend when appropriate to discuss specific issues. - Trial Management Group this group, chaired by Professor Harden, will include those dealing with the day-to-day running of the study.
-It will meet monthly.